dimaskiddo/go-whatsapp-rest/README.md

 # Go WhatsApp Implementation in REST API

-This repository contains example of implementation [dimaskiddo/go-whatsapp](https://github.com/dimaskiddo/go-whatsapp) package.
+This repository contains example of implementation [Rhymen/go-whatsapp](https://github.com/Rhymen/go-whatsapp) package.
 This example is using a codebase from [dimaskiddo/codebase-go-rest-lite](https://github.com/dimaskiddo/codebase-go-rest-lite).
-For Postman Collection please contact me in private at [dimas.restu@student.upi.edu](mailto:dimas.restu@student.upi.edu).

 ## Getting Started